mario-nakazawa/csc493-fall2021/final.report.and.video.md

 # CSC 493: Final Documentation and Video

 Be sure that your documentation is up to date and has all of the components listed below.
-Also, you will create a short 5 minute video to accompany the poster session as described below:
+Also, you will create a short 5 minute video to complement the poster session as described below:

 ## Final Documentation